electricbookworks/ebw-training/multiformat-editing/text/06-text.md

 ## Non-breaking spaces

-If you text will reflow every time it appears on someone's screen, you can't control where lines will break.
+If your text will reflow every time it appears on someone's screen, you can't control where lines will break.
 A line may break, for instance, in the space in `100 mm`, or the number `100 000`, or before an `…` ellipsis.
 To avoid this, use a non-breaking space.

 A non-breaking space is a unicode character.